Commanders eye three possible sites in Virginia for new stadium, entertainment complex

 All three sites in Virginia include a stadium that has a 700,000-square foot footprint — for comparison, State Farm Stadium in Glendale, Ariz., has a similarly sized footprint — with a nearby hotel.
 They also feature a new training facility for the team, with three outdoor fields, a 92,000-square foot indoor field, team offices and parking.

-The plans for Dumfries include a marina attached to a resort, and second phase of development for residential clusters with a nearby Metro station (there is currently no metro stop in Prince William County).
+The plans for Dumfries include a marina attached to a resort, plus a second phase of development for residential clusters with a nearby Metro station (there is currently no stop in Prince William County).

 The Commanders do not have an existing lease at FedEx Field in Landover, Md. — team owner Daniel Snyder also owns the stadium and surrounding land — but they are contractually obligated to play there until 2027.
 After that, they could head elsewhere or opt to stay.